apache/beam/sdks/python/apache_beam/examples/dataframe/README.md

 ## Pre-requisites

-You must have `apache-beam>=2.30.0` installed in order to run these pipelines, because the `apache_beam.exampels.dataframe` module was added in that release.
+You must have `apache-beam>=2.30.0` installed in order to run these pipelines, because the `apache_beam.examples.dataframe` module was added in that release.
 Additionally using the DataFrame API requires `pandas>=1.0.0` to be installed in your local Python session.
 The _same_ version should be installed on workers when executing DataFrame API pipelines on distributed runners.